 • Derailments.
 When trains run off the rails due to a collision with another vehicle or with an object, a conductor error, broken rails, defective wheels, or a mechanical failure, it can have severe consequences.

 • Defective tracks.
 It is vital that train tracks are clear and free of any defects.
 When there are obstructions on the tracks, it can cause trains to derail entirely.
 Conductors must always be aware of their surroundings to manage any potentially dangerous situations.
-However, there are cases where conductors fail to notice obstructions in time to avoid a railroad accident.
+However, there are cases where conductors fail to notice obstructions in time to avoid a train and railroad accident in Kansas City.

 • Unprotected railroad crossing areas.
 Over 80% of railroad crossings in the United States do not have proper safety railing.
 Many crossings lack lights and gates, while main crossing areas on train tracks are entirely unprotected.
 Without adequate warning, drivers may not be able to avoid crashes with trains.